Violence against women in Cambodia: Rape

 Rape is the most common and serious crime in Cambodia.
-In a UN report released in 2013 showed that 1 in 5 men in Cambodia between the ages of 18-49 had admitted that they had raped a woman.
-15.8% of those who admitted to having committed a rape had done so when they were younger than 15 years old.
+In a UN report released in 2013 showed that 1 in 5 men in Cambodia between the ages of 18 and 49 had admitted that they had raped a woman.
+A total of 15.8% of those who admitted to having committed a rape had done so when they were younger than 15 years old.

 “Bauk” is the term used in Cambodia for gang rape.
 More than double the men in Cambodia admitted to gang rape in comparison to India.

 Bauk has been described as an activity amongst Cambodian men as a means of male bonding.
 These young men would discuss and share their experiences with one another.
 Subsequently, Bauk has become a socially accepted form of recreation amongst young middle class Cambodian men.

 National legal framework

 Legally, rape or an attempt to commit the act is a crime in Cambodia.
 Rape has been defined as “any sexual act involving penetration carried out through cruelty, coercion or surprise”.
 The focus of the offence is not on the lack of consent, which means that the judges tend to look at elements of violence in order to convict.
 A failure to provide evidence of violence and a lack of medical evidence to support this has resulted in judges finding the penetration as consensual.

 In terms of the prosecution of the perpetrators, almost 50% of those that had admitted to rape were arrested, while only 28.3% faced imprisonment and 44% did not face any legal consequences.
 A large number of rapists have escaped criminal liability due to the fact that the occurrence of compensatory payments are made to either the victims or their family in return for waiving their right to complain to the authorities.
 Another issue with perpetrators not being held liable is due to the corruption within the courts and police.
 Rapists who are from a wealthy background can bribe law enforcement agents to turn a blind eye.